NEW Primary TfM Introductory Work Group 2025/26

 The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-To express an interest in taking part in the Mastering Number at Reception and KS1 EEF funded trial in 2025/26, please complete the form below.
+To express an interest in taking part in the Mastering Number at Reception and KS1 programme in 2026/27, please complete the form below.
 We will be in touch with all schools who complete this expression of interest form.

-Expression of Interest : EEF Funded Trial for Mastering Number at Reception and KS1 2025-2026
+Expression of Interest : Mastering Number at Reception and KS1 Work Group 2026/27

 This site uses cookies.
 By continuing to browse the site, you are agreeing to our use of cookies.